a34729t/d3-chartplusmap/README.md

 	python generate_fake_data.py > all_country_data.json

 Currently, it generates data for the past 180 days, and saves only the Saturdays for each week.
 To change this, modify the script's source code.

+## Todos

+* Adjust date range
+* Improve button; I'd like 4 modes: Absolute, relative (growth %), and both of these weighted against the population of the country (saturation)